richardgill/pnpm-lock-file-testing/README.md

 # pnpm Lock File Testing

-Testing pnpm lock file behavior with React versions.
+Testing pnpm lock file behavior for ^ carets.

 node_modules is intentionally checked in to make it easier to verify what versions are installed and revert changes during testing.